Frank Meeink: Life after prison

-After being released from prison, Frank tried to return to his past life, but realized that during his time in prison he had learned that he did not have the same prejudices he had prior to his incarceration.
+After being released from prison, Frank tried to return to his past life, but realized that during his time in prison, he had learned that he did not have the same prejudices he had prior to his incarceration.
 He also continued to suffer from not having a stable home and was almost lost to drug addiction.

 After Meeink served his prison sentence, he went back to where he had spent his childhood in South Philadelphia and by helping with the local hockey team, the Philadelphia Flyers, he created Harmony Through Hockey.
 This organization was created to give young kids a chance to stay out of the way of violence and have fun while participating.

 He also visits schools and gives lectures on his life and how to avoid falling into violence and crime.

 During a March 2021 interview on CNN, Meeink commented on the effect of Fox News:

 Fox News has completely radicalized so many Americans.
 If you look at Fox News and then you compare that to hate radio from Rwanda, and what started that civil war, there’s comparisons there.
 We have to know that a lot of our fellow Americans, our fellow children of god, have been radicalized by a network of news.
 As a former radical, I can tell you, from watching Fox News all day, I can show you where they’re saying radical stuff that I used to say...instead of when I would say “Jews”, they say “Big Media”.
 They just swapped out a couple of words here and there.

-In 2025, Meeink married American actress Allison Mack, who used to be a member of NXIVM, a sex-trafficking cult and served 21 months in prison for racketeering and racketeering conspiracy charges.
+In 2025, Meeink married American former actress Allison Mack, who used to be a member of NXIVM, a sex-trafficking cult, and served 22 months in prison for racketeering and racketeering conspiracy charges.